sgbo001/courseRegistrationApp/README.md

 Azure Function to generate report : <https://func-report-4.azurewebsites.net/api/report?> .
 This can also be acess via Generate Report navigation bar when logged in as super user.

+Django REST API : <https://c2063081.azurewebsites.net/book_api/>.
+This can also be access via E-Library in Navigation bar

 Admin Username : admin

 Admin Password : password123@